Uncle-Sagbag/seso-website/src/index.md

 ## What we offer
 ### Casual MilSim Atmosphere

-We focus on having fun first, being tactical later.
-This means many of our addons and structure are configured for maximum enjoyment with the the least drag.
+We focus on having fun first, being tactical second.
+Our settings are configured for maximum enjoyment with the the least drag.

 ### Easily Accessible